Learn something new every day

 Polish sausage is also distinguished by the smoking process which begins after the pork is contained in a hog casing.
 Originally, it was cold smoked for 24-36 hours after being separated into links approximately 12 inches (35 cm) long.
 Now, hot smoking is also allowed and varieties like Krakowska, a hot smoked kielbasa with peppers and garlic, are popular choices especially in Krakow, the Polish city from which it derives its name.

-After the production process, Polish sausage can be prepared in any number of ways.
+After the production process, the sausage can be prepared in any number of ways.
 It is often grilled, fried or boiled and eaten in a sandwich with fried onions or horseradish.
-Some people use Polish sausage chunks in soup or stews and casseroles.
+Some people use chunks in soup or stews and casseroles.
 Kabanosy is a variety that is thinly sliced and served cold, while other varieties are eaten with nothing but a plate of sauerkraut.
-In Poland people often enjoy cooking their own Polish sausage on skewers over a campfire, much like the North Americans do with hot dogs.

 The sausage sold in North American supermarkets as Polish sausage is marginally similar to the Polish old country sausage but generally contains many chemicals and differing combinations of meat.
 Specialty shops will carry varieties of kielbasa from other countries such as Hungary, Czech Republic and Slovakia.
 Korvasa, a Ukrainian sausage without casing and seasoned with peppers and alcohol, is popular in Canada.
 A wide variety of sausages made in the Polish tradition will also be found in these stores but only those prepared with the specific types of meat and spices and smoked in the proper way would be considered authentic Polish sausage.